Neptune Blog

 Research

-As we mentioned before, a good practice of ML project development is to start with research.
+As we mentioned before, a good practice for ML project development is to start with research.
 In our case, we can simply Google some terms related to our project like “machine learning bitcoin trading python” or “bitcoin technical indicators”.
-Also, a good source of information is youtube, especially if some more complicated concepts need to be explained.
+Another good source of information is YouTube, especially if some more complicated concepts need to be explained.

 Some quality sources might not be easily accessible with a Google search.
-For instance, notebooks from Kaggle are rarely in the top results.
+For example, notebooks from Kaggle rarely appear in the top results.
 Also, some advanced courses in the specific domain might appear on Udemy, Udacity, or Coursera.

-There are some popular websites for ML, like Machine Learning Mastery, Medium, and Towards Data Science.
-A good place for quality MLOps content search is for sure the neptune.ai blog.
+A good place to look for quality MLOps content is for sure the neptune.ai blog, where you can find tutorials, real-world examples, and updated information about ML development, LLMs, NLP, computer vision, and (almost) any topic of your interest.
 There’s also the MLOps community on Slack, a super active group of practitioners discussing and sharing knowledge.
-You can join it here (and if you do join, come to the #neptune-ai channel to talk about MLOps, this article, or just say hi!).
+If you do join, come to the #neptune-ai channel to talk about MLOps, this article, or just say hi!.

-Lastly, for some state-of-the-art solutions, we can search Google Scholar or ResearchGate.
+Lastly, for some of the most cutting-edge solutions, we can do a search in Google Scholar or ResearchGate.

 Data engineering